Royalty free silhouette image of a man

 Later on, the man of God took me to school thus making me the first and only child in a family of 16 to acquire formal education.
 At Grade 5, I was linked to some German Missionaries who enrolled me to their education program.
 I joined a school in Moyale.
 While in high school, I started to encounter my first challenges of being a young believer in an area where Christianity is not readily embraced.
 Life was not easy and I remember that on various occasions some of my classmates tried to make me renounce my Christianity.
 It was not easy because I knew where God had taken me from.
 At that time I loved the listening to God’s Word and I thank God for Trans World Radio’s Neno Litaendelea through the Bible radio series and at that time it used to run on the National Broadcaster KBC Radio the only local Station that could reach the area.
 It was my only source of strength, hope and pillar to my faith.
 The program was very deep and helped me to grow spiritually and understand the Bible.
 Fast forward, after school I came to Nairobi through the mission team and was enrolled to a Bible School and later graduated.

-Taking you back to Neno, I still remember in 2003 I went for a mission to town under a Somalia territory.
+Taking you back to Neno, I still remember in 2003 I went for a mission to a town under a Somalia territory.
 I stayed there for several months.
 My thirst for the word of God grew deeper and it was suicidal to be identified as a Christian.
 Therefore, I had no option but to pretend that I was not different.
 I could not read or carry a bible but I thank God I was be able to receive the TWR Short Wave Broadcasts as well as the National broadcaster radio signals.
 I was able to continue listening to Neno; it was my only source of hope

 When it was time for the Neno Litaendelea, I would sneak to the nearest bush with my radio so that I could listen to the Program and during prayer times I had to join the rest but pray to my God